Web apps are flippin’ hard, but they don’t have to be...

 I’m an author, designer, developer, father, and guitarist hailing from the Midwestern U.S.A.

-You may know me from my YouTube Channel, because I work as a Product Designer at @memberful (previously @dribbble), or because I run @webcrunchblog in my free time ( holy crap...what free time? 😂).
+You may know me from my YouTube Channel or because I run @webcrunchblog in my free time ( holy crap...what free time? 😂).

 I'm a person with an entrepreneurial mindset who loves to teach, share, collaborate, and ultimately expand my knowledge on anything.
 This course is my first in the Ruby on Rails realm even though I have been teaching for over a year on my YouTube Channel and Blog.
 Join me on your own journey towards learning Ruby on Rails so you can build out your wildest app ideas in minimal time and effort.